-Engine calibration for blended ethanol fuel was completed using a Land and Sea water brake dynamometer, Lambda sensor, exhaust gas temperature sensors, and in-cylinder pressure traces.
+Engine calibration for blended ethanol fuel was completed using a Borghi-Saveri eddy current dynamometer, lambda sensor and exhaust gas temperature sensors.
 Because of excess air in the exhaust stream due to the nature of a DI two-stroke, the lambda sensor was not completely accurate.
-Once the lean/rich limits were found, the Lambda sensor provided a guide to creating a smooth E85 engine map.
-The in-cylinder pressure trace was used to detect detonation while tuning.
-Emission tuning was completed using a hand held five-gas analyzer.
+Once the lean/rich limits were found, the Lambda sensor provided a guide to creating a smooth E2x engine map.
 The strategy for testing was focused on BSFC and run quality throughout the map, followed by emission reduction at each of the mode points, without sacrificing run quality.